Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

-Webhook receivers are a common attack surface in PHP applications.
-A webhook is an HTTP callback: a remote server sends an HTTP POST request to your application when something happens on their end, such as a payment being confirmed, a shipping status changing, or a user action triggering a notification.
+Webhook endpoints fail in ways that other API integrations do not.
+A remote server sends an HTTP POST request to your application when something happens on their end, such as a payment clearing, a shipment being dispatched, or a user action triggering a notification.
+The challenge is that this call happens outside your control, on the provider's schedule, potentially multiple times, and with payloads you must verify before trusting.

-Any endpoint that accepts webhook calls without proper verification is vulnerable to spoofed requests.
-An attacker who can send requests to your webhook endpoint can trigger actions in your system by pretending to be the payment processor, shipping provider, or any third-party service you integrate with.
-The consequences range from incorrect data in your database to financial losses if an attacker can trigger duplicate charges or falsify transaction records.
+Any endpoint that accepts incoming requests without verification is an open door.
+An attacker who can send requests to your webhook URL can trigger actions in your system by impersonating the payment processor, shipping provider, or any third-party service you rely on.
+The consequences range from corrupted data to financial losses if an attacker can fake transaction events or trigger duplicate charges.

-The most common signature scheme used by webhook providers is HMAC-SHA256.
-The provider computes a hash of the raw request body using a shared secret and includes it in a header, typically named something like X-Signature-256 or Stripe-Signature.
-Your receiver computes the same hash and rejects the request if they do not match.
+The most widely used signature scheme is HMAC-SHA256.
+The provider computes a hash of the raw request body using a shared secret and includes it in an HTTP header, commonly named X-Signature-256 or Stripe-Signature.
+Your receiver computes the same hash and compares the results.

 $payload = file_get_contents('php://input');